kinnay/AEA/FORMAT.md

 Example: `090000006b65790076616c7565`

 There is no padding between key-value pairs or behind the auth data, even if this causes the rest of the file to be unaligned.

+## Signature
+If the profile uses signing, this section contains an ECDSA signature.
+The signature is calculated over the SHA-256 hash of all bytes from the start of the file up to and including the first cluster MAC, with the signature itself set to null bytes.
+The key is specified on the command line.

+If the profile does not use signing, this section is empty.

+## Hardcoded Key
+If the profile specifies encryption, this section is empty and the key is specified on the command line.

+If the profile does not specify encryption, this section contains a random 32-byte key.
+In this case, the archive is still encrypted with AES-CTR, but the [main key](#main-key) is derived from the hardcoded key instead of a user-specified key.

+## Hardcoded Salt
+This section contains 32 random bytes.
+This is the salt that is used to derive the [main key](#main-key).

 ## Root Header
 The root header is encrypted with the [root header key](#key-derivation).